Introduction to AI and data science

 Lying with statistics and how to spot it

-Michael Li is the founder of the Data Incubator, an elite fellowship program that trains and places data scientists and quants with advanced degrees (PhD or masters) into industry roles.
+Tianhui Michael Li is the founder and CEO of the Data Incubator, an elite fellowship program that trains and places data scientists and quants with advanced degrees (PhD or masters) into industry roles.
 Previously, Michael was a data science lead with Foursquare and with Andreessen Horowitz.
-He holds PhD in math from Princeton University.
+He holds a PhD in math from Princeton University.

 Russell Martin is a data scientist in residence at the Data Incubator, where he instructs fellows, teaches online courses, and leads training courses with corporate partners.
 Russ lived and worked in the UK for 17 years, including at Warwick University and the University of Liverpool, where he taught in the Department of Computer Science.
 He holds a PhD in applied mathematics from the Georgia Institute of Technology.